Your Rights and Responsibilities

 You will be asked if there is anything that we need to consider when working with you, such as language, cultural beliefs or holidays, etc. Please let us know about any of these and we will plan with you and do our best to meet your needs.

-H-N REACH is committed to providing services that are safe for you, the worker and the community.
-This is a responsibility that both you and your worker share.
-In the event that there are concerns about safety during a meeting, the worker will talk with you about how to stay safe.
 H-N REACH does not permit staff to use any kind of physical discipline.
 Staff may use physical restraints only if properly trained to do so and only to prevent immediate harm.
 No weapons or items that could cause harm are allowed at any H-N REACH facilities or appointments.

 Record Keeping

 Your information will be stored in an agency wide database.
-Only workers who are involved with your service are permitted to see your information.
+Only employees who are involved with your service are permitted to see your information.
 If you are involved in more than one H-N REACH program, your information will only be shared with your informed and written consent.

 Sharing Information from your Record

-• Precisely what information will be shared;
+- Precisely what information will be shared;

-• The purpose of sharing this information;
+- The purpose of sharing this information;

-• With whom the information will be shared;
+- With whom the information will be shared;

-• Whether this will mean the person can then share it with other people;
+- Whether this will mean the person can then share it with other people;

-• And, for how long your consent to share this information will last.
+- And, for how long your consent to share this information will last.

 Confidentiality